DrK-Lo/lotterhoslabprotocols/code_checksums.md

 # Tranferring files

 We recommend using GLOBUS (add link) to tranfer files.
-However, if you use another file tranfer mechanism, use md5sums to make sure your files are
+However, if you use another file tranfer mechanism, use md5sums to make sure your files transferred successfully.

 ## How to ensure the files you are transferring are transferred successfully